 A pulmonary embolism occurs when a blood clot causes a blockage in an artery in the lung.
 Blood clots commonly come from the legs; they can also come from other parts of the body.
 A pulmonary embolism is a life-threatening condition and must be treated quickly.

 Once the high-risk period is over, which is usually around a week, the blood clots in the lung require months or even years to resolve.
-It is common for people to develop pulmonary hypertension as a result which has life-long implications, including exercise intolerance, shortness of breath, and low energy.
+It may be common for people to develop pulmonary hypertension as a result which has life-long implications, including exercise intolerance, shortness of breath, and low energy.

 Signs of pulmonary embolism include chest pain, rapid or irregular heartbeat, fever, lightheadedness, shortness of breath, and clammy skin.
 If you have any concerns, then you should contact a medical professional immediately.

 Unfortunately, consumers of port catheter devices may be at higher risk of pulmonary embolism, due to the formation of blood clots.
 The risk is especially high if a defective or faulty device is used.
-In recent years certain models of catheter devices have been recalled due to degradation, causing issues such as fracture, dislodgement, and migration.
-These complications can lead to blood clots, causing serious and preventable injury and death.

 What is Catheter-Related Thrombosis?